GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 =======================

 While the GMT 5.1-series has seen bug-fixes since its release, new features were only added to the 5.2-series.
+All in all, almost 200 new features (a combination of new programs, new options, and enhancements) have been implemented.
 Here is a summary of these changes in six key areas:

 New modules
 ------------